Kadenicarpus pseudomacrochele: Distribution

 It is endemic to Hidalgo and Querétaro states of Mexico.
 Its natural habitat is hot deserts.

 Taxonomy

 The first description as Strombocactus pseudomacrochele was made in 1935 by Curt Backeberg.
 The specific epithet pseudomacrochele is derived from the Greek word pseudo for 'false' and the similarity to the species Turbinicarpus macrochele.
 Alexander Borissovitch Doweld placed the species in the genus Kadenicarpus in 1998.
 Further nomenclature synonym are Turbinicarpus pseudomacrochele (Backeb.)
 Buxb. & Backeb.
 (1937), Toumeya pseudomacrochele (Backeb.)
 W.T.Marshall (1946), Neolloydia pseudomacrochele (Backeb.)
 E.F.Anderson (1986) and Pediocactus pseudomacrochele (Backeb.)
 Halda (1998).

+Constituents

+In terms of total alkaloid content, Kadenicarpus pseudomacrochele contains 49.6% hordenine, 2.5% mescaline, 2.4% anhalonidine, and 0.4% pellotine.
+For comparison, Lophophora williamsii (peyote) contains 30% mescaline, 17% pellotine, 14% anhalonidine, and 8% hordenine, among other alkaloids.